 \section{Introduction}

 Learning from preference feedback or commonly called Reinforcement Learning from Human Feedback (RLHF) is an important final step in aligning large language models (LLMs).
-This stage refines LLMs to enhance their performance on a wide range of downstream capabilities including instruction following, math, and code \citep{wang2023aligning, shen2023large}.
+This stage refines LLMs to enhance their performance on a wide range of downstream capabilities, including instruction following, math, and code \citep{wang2023aligning, shen2023large}.

-Within preference tuning, two prominent approaches are \textit{reward-based} and \textit{reward-free}.
+Within preference tuning, two prominent approaches are \textit{reward-based} and \textit{reward-free} alignment.
 Reward-based methods train a reward model from preference data and optimize it using algorithms such as Proximal Policy Optimization (PPO) \citep{schulman2017proximalpolicyoptimizationalgorithms}.
 In contrast, reward-free methods, including Direct Preference Optimization (DPO) \citep{rafailov2024directpreferenceoptimizationlanguage}, remove the need for an explicit reward function.
-DPO, in particular, has become a favored technique for its efficiency and simplicity: models are directly trained to prefer one completion over another using curated preference pairs, without requiring a reward model or policy rollouts \citep{ivison2024unpackingdpoppodisentangling}.
+DPO, in particular, has become a favored technique for its efficiency and simplicity: models are directly trained to prefer one completion over another using curated preference pairs, and thus no reward model or policy rollouts are required \citep{ivison2024unpackingdpoppodisentangling}.

 However, proprietary LLMs leverage vast undisclosed DPO corpora that remain inaccessible to practitioners, often because of licensing restrictions or intellectual property concerns.
 Nevertheless, the open-source community has made notable progress by releasing open DPO datasets, including \textit{TuluDPO} \citep{lambert2025tulu3pushingfrontiers}, \textit{ORPO} \citep{orpo}, \textit{UltraFeedback} \citep{cui2024ultrafeedbackboostinglanguagemodels}, \textit{HelpSteer} \citep{helpsteer}, and \textit{Code-Preference-Pairs} \citep{codepreferences}.
 These corpora have become essential building blocks for many open models and contribute meaningfully to the broader reproducibility efforts in LLM preference tuning \citep{lambert2025tulu3pushingfrontiers, bakouch2025smollm3, allal2025smollm2smolgoesbig}.